CC-Public/DashboardAssignment/README.md

                 error: function(result) { /* Show error */ }
       });

-Since the method actually produces random data on each request you might want to change `chance` paramaeter which controls the probability of returning new activity record for each user.
+Since the method actually produces random data on each request you might want to change `chance` parameter which controls the probability of returning new activity record for each user.
 Response form for is the same as in `GetUserActivities` method.

 You can also play around with the data via this web-client [http://tradefeed.parseapp.com/](http://tradefeed.parseapp.com/).
-You can also find source code for the back-end in the same github repository [here](https://github.com/CC-Public/DashboardAssignment/tree/master/tradefeed/cloud).
-So if you feel like improving it or chaging due to your needs, please feel free to fork it.
+You can also find source code for the back-end in the same GitHub repository [here](https://github.com/CC-Public/DashboardAssignment/tree/master/tradefeed/cloud).
+So if you feel like improving it or changing due to your needs, please feel free to fork it.

 ## Contacts